 14. Find Balance

-You’re picking him up from work, and you’re doing most of the cooking and cleaning at home because he can’t do it.
+You’re picking him up from work and doing most of the cooking and cleaning at home because he can’t do it.
 Now, as long as this is swapped around when you are busy.
 For example, you have to take care of someone in your family that’s taken a turn for the worse.

 Maybe they’re in the hospital, perhaps something’s happened, and you’re expected to go there, then that means your partner deals with more things at home than you usually would.